schtools/ck-site-unblocker/README.md

 ### UPDATE
 I will be releasing the source code and explanation on how I made this soon when I finish implementing a couple features so anyone can adapt my code and create any system they want with it.
 These features will include:
-- Being able to change which of the three requests are sent to the appliance (more information to come when I open source it)
+- ~~Being able to change which of the three requests are sent to the appliance (more information to come when I open source it)~~ Completed
-- Checking whether the requests actually worked by reading the response HTML rather than simply checking the status code
+- Checking whether the requests actually worked by reading the response HTML rather than simply checking the status code **Will be completed within the next week**
 - ~~Being able to change the default classification (default is technology/21 which guarentees an unblock on most sites)~~ Completed
 # Contentkeeper Site Unblocker
 This is a portable application that allows you to essentially "unblock" nearly any URL. **Source code will be unavaliable for the forseeable future (most likely until the end of 2022) as to not allow the exploit to be patched.** This requires that your network has the "Contentkeeper Appliance" on it.
 I am unsure if this will work on every Contentkeeper system as I only designed it for the one I am used to.
 I have heard of different institutions installing the blocking software directly onto computers, so I am unsure if this program will work with those setups.